 Rich in diverse and rare species habitat, the permanently protected Bailey Reservation helps keep the region’s critical ecosystems intact and healthy.

-There's a great deal of beaver activity to see - new and old -- which makes it a fun spot to take kids.
+There's a great deal of beaver activity to see (felled trees and saplings) - new and old -- which makes it a fun spot to take kids.

 This 21.7-acre Reservation, donated in 2017, was the second gift from Janis Bailey and her late husband Perley, whose desire it was to see all of the family’s land protected.

 The easy and short one-quarter mile trail takes hikers through the woodlands and leads to a view of Chadwick Pond.